cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ![](images/create-project-5.png)

-7. Modify `gradle.build` so that it can be deployed as a GCP Appengine Standard Java app
+7. Modify `build.gradle` so that it can be deployed as a GCP Appengine Standard Java app

 ![](images/create-project-6.png)

-8. You also need to add a section in `gradle.build` specifying version and projectId.
+8. You also need to add a section in `build.gradle` specifying version and projectId.
 Version can be "GCLOUD_CONFIG", and projectId should be the name of your project on GCP e.g. "cx-cloud-101".

 ```
 appengine {